gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy shrugged again.
 "Used to be a crazy bot in one of them named Patient, but it's gone.
-There's another bot called the Tailor, but it lives halfway to Heck."
+Another bot called the Tailor used to live in another one, but it moved to Heck a while back."

+Captain Leung studied her for a moment.
-"You people seem pretty comfortable around bots," Captain Leung observed.
+"You people seem pretty comfortable around bots."

 "We are too."
 Violet surprised herself by speaking up.